-Short-billed Dowitcher
+Long-billed Dowitcher Limnodromus scolopaceus

-Limnodromus griseus
+Short-billed Dowitcher Limnodromus griseus

 The Short-billed Dowitcher and the Long-billed Dowitcher are extremely similar and difficult to distinguish in most plumages.
 At a distance, they are nearly impossible to identify as separate species, only when you hear their call can you separate the species.
-The Long-billed is much more common at Cheyenne Bottoms when compared to the Short-billed but I still hesitate to break the species down into two species while conducting the survey; unless I hear their call.
-It is because of this; that the International Shorebird Survey has a category listed simply "dowitcher".
-I must admit, the population trend graph and chronology chart for this species are questionable, I find it hard to believe that we had such numbers early in the history of the survey, but then again, I have always said "if you were not actually conducting the survey, it is hard to disprove what was recorded" after all, shorebirds can fly and so there can easily be years when big numbers can show up just as there are years when no birds show up.
+The Long-billed is much more common at Cheyenne Bottoms when compared to the Short-billed; but I still hesitate to break the species down into two species while conducting the survey, unless I hear their call.
+It is because of this that the International Shorebird Survey has a category listed simply as "dowitcher".
+As such, I have lumped both species into one category and so the population trend and chronology are for both species.

+The Long-billed Dowitcher is a common migrant, one of the members of what I call the "Top Ten", these being those shorebirds in which a significant portion of their population migrates through the Central Flyway.
+Early spring migrants can begin arriving at Cheyenne Bottoms in early February, but the peak of migration runs from mid-March into mid-May.
+The average first of the season observation date is around March 20th.
 The Short-billed Dowitcher can be classified as a rare migrant, with early spring migrants arriving in late March with the peak of migration running from mid-April into mid-May.
 The average first of the season observation date is around April 7th.